kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 All variables should be declared one at a time, so that a comment on the meaning of the variable can be provided.
 Also, the JavaDocs style requires it.
 You can use multi-line or single line comments before a variable, and the blank line is optional for grouping variables.

-All functions that return a bool should ask a true/false question, such as IsVisible() or ShouldClearBuffer().
+All functions that return a bool should ask a true/false question, such as `IsVisible()` or `ShouldClearBuffer()`.

-Though not required, we encourage you to prefix function parameter names with "Out" if they are passed by reference, and the function is expected to write to that value.
+Though not required, we encourage you to prefix function parameter names with `Out` if they are passed by reference, and the function is expected to write to that value.
 This makes it obvious that the value passed in this argument will be replaced by the function.

-If an In or Out parameter is also a boolean, put the "b" before the In/Out prefix, such as bOutResult.
+If an In or Out parameter is also a boolean, put the `b` before the `In/Out` prefix, such as `bOutResult`.

 Functions that return a value should describe the return value.
 The name should make clear what value the function will return.
 This is particularly important for boolean functions.
 Consider the following two example methods:
 ```c++